kunle12/lurawi/lurawi/custom/README.md

 #### The class DocString

 The docstring defines a JSON code example of how `fibonacci_seq` should be called.
-It is essential that this docstring is created and maintained in correspondence to the acutal custom implementation.
+It is essential that this docstring is created and maintained in correspondence to the actual custom implementation.
 The example JSON code (with dummy data input) must presented so that visual programming editor runner can keep the editor up-to-date.

 #### Class initialisation

-A stardard Python class `__init__` def should be followed as shown above.
+A standard Python class `__init__` def should be followed as shown above.
 You may place additional variables in the `__init__` method.

 ### Step 2.
 Implement **`run`** method